vinozzxx/1st_project_phone_pay/README.md

-# 📱 Project phonepe
+# Project phonepe

 **PhonePe Pulse**  Transaction Insights – Data Analysis & Visualization Project

-## 🔍 Overview
+## Overview
 This project leverages the PhonePe Pulse Dataset to explore, analyze, and visualize digital transaction trends across India.
 The insights are drawn from various dimensions such as state-wise transaction patterns, device usage behavior, insurance penetration, and user engagement over time.

 The goal of this project is to extract meaningful business insights that can support decision-making for marketing, expansion, and user engagement strategies.

 The Indian digital payments story has truly captured the world’s imagination.
 From the largest towns to the remotest villages, there is a payments revolution being driven by mobile phone penetration, internet access, and state-of-the-art payments infrastructure.

 PhonePe, launched in 2016, has played a significant role in this transformation.
-As a way to give back to the data and developer community, PhonePe released the PhonePe Pulse Dataset API, which is licensed under CDLA-Permissive-2.0 — an open data initiative to demystify digital payments in India.
+As a way to give back to the data and developer community, PhonePe released the PhonePe Pulse Dataset API, which is licensed under [LICENSE] — an open data initiative to demystify digital payments in India.

 ## Table of Contents
 PhonePe Pulse - Data